Basel cracks down on capital-protection ploy at banks

 LONDON Global regulators have proposed hefty charges to cancel out capital relief banks enjoy when buying pricey insurance to cover risky loans without acknowledging the cost in a timely way.

-The Basel Committee on Friday published for consultation proposals to alter how banks recognise the high cost of buying credit protection to cover assets such as complex bonds.
+The Basel Committee on Friday published for consultation proposals to alter how banks recognize the high cost of buying credit protection to cover assets such as complex bonds.

-The committee accepted that credit protection can be an effective risk-management tool, but the costs should be appropriately recognised in a bank's capital buffer.
+The committee accepted that credit protection can be an effective risk-management tool, but the costs should be appropriately recognized in a bank's capital buffer.

 Under current rules, steps taken by a bank to cover risks help it to reduce how much capital it must hold.